 Most people assume SBA Express loans are just fast SBA loans that you can get quickly, but that’s not entirely true.
 While parts of the SBA approval process can be quicker, the vast majority of any SBA application and funding process is controlled by the lender.
 In most cases, the change in funding time is negligible.
 In this article, we’ll discuss SBA Express loans in detail and help you identify your best option for fast SBA loans.

-SmartBiz provides fast SBA loans of up to $350K.
-They can work with businesses that have been operating for 2+ years and have a credit score above 680.
-The entire application can be completed online.
-Getting prequalified takes just a few minutes and they can have you funded in as little as 2 weeks.
+SmartBiz provides fast SBA funding up to $350K.
+They can work with businesses that have been operating for 2+ years and have a credit score above 680 (check yours here for free).
+The entire application can be completed online in just a few minutes and they can have you funded in as little as 2 weeks.

 SBA Express Loans

 While there are many different types of SBA loans, when most people think of SBA loans, they are thinking of the SBA 7a loans.
 SBA 7a loans are the most popular SBA loans (by far) and can be used for everything from working capital to buying commercial real estate.

 While similar, SBA 7a Express Loans differ from traditional 7a loans in four important ways.
 SBA Express Loans have:

 fastBelow is a table summarizing the primary differences between SBA Express loans and SBA 7a loans, followed by a more in depth explanation: